stephaniebarrett/printable-pc-case/README.md

 ### rack.scad
 - 19", variable height measured in rack units (some testing is still required).
 - contains modules to cut up the rack into printable sections.
+- This is the place you want to make changes to the layout
 ### main.scad
 - main script interface; has some variables to control which printable part to render.